 Are OTC stocks hard to sell?

 OTC stocks can be harder to sell than those traded on major exchanges.
-OTC markets generally have a low volume of stock traded, making it difficult to find a buyer for your stock.
+OTC markets generally have a low volume of stocks traded, making it difficult to find a buyer for your stock.
 Additionally, OTC stocks are less liquid, resulting in less efficient bid/ask pricing.

 Which US brokers support OTC & Pink Sheet Stock Trading?